alpiepho/hexcalc_tn/README.md

 set of built in tests that can be run at will.
 It also has the ability to record new sequences and copy to a clipboard.

 Those saved sequences can be emailed to the devloper to add to the tests, or debug issues found by a user.

-- TEST - play the builtin set of tests, will report failures
-- REC - start recording each of the next key strokes and results
-- STOP - stop the TEST autorun or current REC session
-- PLAY - play the current REC sequence
-- CLIP - copy the current REC sequence to the clipboard

-NOTE: all recordings are lost when application is restarted.

 ## Learnings
 - Flutter is fun